Trusted

 While Stellar operates on a decentralized channel, it’s worth noting that it’s not as decentralized as Bitcoin or other networks based on proof-of-work mechanisms.

-Lumens was created to provide effective remittances and cross-border payments.
-While Ripple and its XRP are targeted at banks and financial institutions, Lumens work to improve everyday people’s ability to make transfers.
+The team created Lumens to support effective remittances and cross-border payments.
+While Ripple targets banks and financial institutions with XRP, Lumens focuses on helping individuals with everyday transfers.

 To maintain its network and prevent ledger spam, Stellar requires users to pay a small transaction fee and maintain the minimum account balance, which is currently set at 1 XLM.